-In the era of social distancing and the cleanest hands we’ve ever had, Tacoma’s businesses are finding ways to commune, even when we can’t technically be together.
-Many of us are still trying to limit the spread of coronavirus in order to keep vulnerable populaces and our health care professionals safe.
+In the era of social distancing and the cleanest hands we’ve ever had, Tacoma’s businesses are finding ways to commune, even if we can’t be together.
+All of us are attempting to flatten the curve in order to keep vulnerable populaces and our health care professionals safe.
 With that, we still need to eat and any entertainment is welcomed.
 Many of the city’s restaurants are still serving food, the local grocers have supplies, and retailers are still open to provide you with happy distractions.

 More information on social distancing and how to prevent the spread of Covid-19 can be found at Tacoma-Pierce County Health.
 For the status on our teams’ response to coronavirus please head to our page for updates on how the leagues and teams are addressing the situation.